pbuda/blog/source/_drafts/pony-lang-capabilities-understanding-defaults.md

 ### Pony Capabilities

-Pony capabilities are a kind of qualifier with which you can mark your variables (not types!) to describe a way the variable will be used in a concurrent program.
+Pony capabilities are a kind of qualifier with which you can describe a way the language construct will be used in a concurrent program.
 There are six capabilities to choose from and some of them are for immutable data, some for isolation and one opaque that prevents object from being accessed.

 - `ref` (Reference) is your normal, mutable data.
 This data can be freely modified and read by a single actor or other variables, but it can't be shared with other actors.
-- `val` (Value) is for immutable data, which means that noone can modify it, so it's safe to read and share that data.
+- `val` (Value) is for immutable data, which means that no-one can modify it, so it's safe to read and share that data.
 - `iso` (Isolated) marks a variable as being isolated so there's no other variable that has access to that data, therefore it's safe for your actor to read and write to it.
 - `box` (Box) means that this data is read-only to you.
 There might be other variables writing to that data, but you can only read it.
 - `trn` (Transition) allows you to use variable as a write-only.